abichoi/Git_Tutorial/README.md

 git tag -a v0.1 -m "Tutorial"
 # Show the tag data
 git show v0.1
-# By default, git push command doesn't transfer tags to GitHub.
+# By default, the git push command doesn't transfer tags to GitHub.
 You have to specificly push the tags to Github by:
 git push origin v0.1
 #or use --tags if you have a lot of tags to push all at once
 git push origin --tags
 ```

 ## Submodule vs Subtree
-Submodule links two repo and subtree merge two repo.
+Submodule links two repos and subtree merges two repos.
-Git submodule lets you to include a submodule within your repo, where the submodule is a refernece to a specific commit in another repo.
+Git submodule lets you include a submodule within your repo, where the submodule is a reference to a specific commit in another repo.
 Git Subtree lets you include a subdirectory within another repo, while still being able to push and pull changes to and from the subtree's repository.

 ### Fork the sub repo